backdrop-contrib/uc_addresses/uc_addresses_example/README.txt

 the extra field values.

-For a quick start (and if you only need extra text fields), you can alter the field definitions in the file uc_addresses_example.fields.inc to your own needs.
-In that file extra address fields for both the schema API and the Ubercart Addresses field handler API are defined.
-Else, follow the instructions below.
+For a quick start (and if you only need extra text fields), you can alter the field definitions.
+In this example module, fields are defined for the Ubercart Addresses field handler API and for the schema API.
+The field definitions for the field handler API can be found in the function uc_addresses_example_uc_addresses_fields() from uc_addresses_example.module.
+The field definitions for the schema API can be found in the function _uc_addresses_example_schema_fields() from uc_addresses_example.install.

+If you like to learn more, follow the instructions below.

 Registering address fields